Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 Placement with label selector and property sorter

-In this example, a cluster would only receive a weight if it has the label env=prod.
-If it satisfies that label constraint, then the cluster is given proportional weight based on the amount of total CPU in that member cluster.
+In this example, a cluster receives a weight only if it has the label env=prod.
+If the cluster satisfies that label constraint, it's given proportional weight based on the amount of total CPU in that member cluster.

-This example demonstrates how you can use both label selector and property sorter for preferredDuringSchedulingIgnoredDuringExecution affinity.
-A member cluster that fails the label selector won't receive any weight.
-Member clusters that satisfy the label selector receive proportional weights as specified under property sorter.
+This example demonstrates how you can use both the label selector and the property sorter for preferredDuringSchedulingIgnoredDuringExecution affinity.
+A member cluster that fails the label selector doesn't receive any weight.
+Member clusters that satisfy the label selector receive proportional weights, as specified under the property sorter.

 apiVersion: placement.kubernetes-fleet.io/v1